 A childhood spent in close proximity to nature with an abundant garden has had an ongoing influence on thematic concerns and interests in my studio practice.
 I continue to find enormous inspiration in the natural world, whether it be the shape of a flower, the lines of mountain range, or the busyness and energy to be found in a spring suburban garden.
 I like to create work that quietly celebrates our natural world, especially the untamed and wild elements."

-Greta has a diverse arts practice spanning over 20 years, and has worked across all the major genres from portraiture and still life through to landscape and abstraction.
-A prolific artist, she enjoys using acrylic, oils, inks, pens, oil pastels, pastels, watercolour, charcoal and graphite.
-Central to her practice is the exploration of human psychological responses to nature using the physicality of paint.
-Colour and brushwork is expressively used to convey Greta's love and fascination with our environment, resulting in works with a rich surface and multiple meanings.
+Central to Greta's studio practice is the exploration of human psychological responses to nature.
 Greta aims to create works which bring joy, a connection to nature, and a sense of escapism to her clients, providing a quiet contemplative space seperate from the fast-paced world we live in.

-A 2017 Kennedy Art Prize Finalist, Greta's work has been exhibited frequently in group and solo shows, and has consistently been collected by discerning buyers as clients enjoy her bright and energetic paintings.
+A practising artist for over 20 years and a 2017 Kennedy Art Prize Finalist, Greta's work has been exhibited frequently in group and solo shows, and has consistently been collected by discerning buyers as clients enjoy her bright and energetic paintings.
 For a full overview of her work, please visit her website at: gretalaundyart.com; and follow her creative journey on Instagram @gretalaundyart and stay up to date with exhibition opportunities on Facebook @Greta Laundy Artist.

 Bachelor of Visual Arts (Hons), UniSA, 2010